-When building a complex product, one doesn’t start with the easiest stuff, but the hardest or riskiest stuff.
+When building a complex product, one doesn’t start with the easiest stuff but the hardest or riskiest stuff.
 Building a business model is no different.
-Building solutions come easy to Larry.
+Building solutions come easily to Larry.
 So he instead focuses on what’s hard — building a customer.

 Larry decides to start with a traction-first or a customer-first approach.

 But how do you demonstrate traction without a product?
 Aren’t we back to the Catch-22?
 Not really, because…

 Customers don’t care about your solution but their problems.